ROBERT SIEGEL, Host:

 BLAIR: But Grassley hates the fee, which was approved last January by the Smithsonian's Board of Regents.
 Grassley has been a vocal critic of the way the Smithsonian spends money.
 He was particularly outspoken about Smithsonian secretary Lawrence Small, who recently resigned amid controversy over his more than $400,000 salary and his expenditures.

-Ms. JAN DOWNING (Tourist from Phoenix, Arizona): I would certainly think there is no reason why we could not pay a small fee for the entrance to the Smithsonian and I'm thinking how many people go to Disneyland and Disneyworld and pay very high prices to get in.
+JAN DOWNING: I would certainly think there is no reason why we could not pay a small fee for the entrance to the Smithsonian and I'm thinking how many people go to Disneyland and Disneyworld and pay very high prices to get in.
 Why can't we not do the same for our own wonderful cultural, historical exhibit?